hkpeaks/peaks-consolidation/README.md

 When it comes to data structures, bytearray is one of the most useful and memory-efficient.
 As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 16GB RAM.

-## Trial Version Is Coming Soon By Jun 2023
+## Trial Version Is Coming Soon

 <p align="center">
 <img src="https://github.com/hkpeaks/peaks-framework/blob/main/InitialRelease.png" width=50% height=50%>
 </p>

-https://github.com/do-account is a place to publish free and trial version of Peaks DataFrame with use cases.
+https://github.com/do-account  is a platform where you can publish free and trial versions of Peaks DataFrame with use cases.
+The tentative date for publishing is by the end of June 2023.

 If you’re running a script with initial release of the Peaks DataFrame, you’ll have a 100-second timeout which should be more than enough for the 100-day trial period.
 If you’re not working with large datasets, a second should allow you to perform many steps of databending.